nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The following sequence diagram illustrates how the `plan /new` command works in greater detail:

-<span class="box info">:memo: To simplify the sequence diagram, some method invocations that deemed to be trivial
+<span class="box info">:memo: To simplify the sequence diagram, some method invocations that are deemed to be trivial
  have been removed from the sequence diagram.
 Reference frames will be elaborated further down this section.</span>